kindlycat/django-simple-log/README.rst

 ----------------
 Default: ``'simple_log.SimpleLog'``

 Model for writing logs.
-If you want to define your own model, you can inheritance from ``simple_log.SimpleLogAbstract`` and change this setting.
+If you want to define your own model, you should inheritance from ``simple_log.SimpleLogAbstract`` and change this setting.

+If you need to define log model for concrete model, you can property to model:
+``simple_log_model = 'simple_log.SimpleLog'``.

 SIMPLE_LOG_MODEL_SERIALIZER
 ---------------------------